mozilla/tsci/README.md

 would look like:
 ```
 {
-  // The size of the Tranco list to download, up to 1 million sites.
+  // The size of the Trexa list to download, up to ~150k sites.
   "listSize": 500,
   // The directory that will be used to store the downloaded list.
   "listDir": "data/",